-As Vice President for Academic Affairs and Dean of Faculty, Dr. Terenzio oversees the operations of the Office of Academic Affairs, The Center for Innovation in teaching to Enhance Learning (CITEL), the Registrar and Advisement Office, the Library, The Center for Teaching and Learning with Technology and the academic divisions of the college.
+As Interim Vice President for Academic Affairs and Dean of Faculty, Dr. Schiro oversees the operations of the Office of Academic Affairs, The Center for Innovation in teaching to Enhance Learning (CITEL), the Registrar and Advisement Office, the Library, The Center for Teaching and Learning with Technology and the academic divisions of the college.
 As chief academic officer, her areas of responsibility include overseeing all academic programs and policies associated with academic progress and standards as well as all matters associated with faculty work at Bloomfield College.